spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.md

 Spryker provides a standardized and customizable way to bootstrap applications and prepare development and production environments using the [Docker SDK tool](/docs/scos/dev/the-docker-sdk/{{site.version}}/the-docker-sdk.html).

-The checklists below will guide you through the necessary steps to manage your Spryker installation using the Docker SDK.
+The following checklists guide you through the necessary steps to manage your Spryker installation using the Docker SDK.

 ## Prerequisites